 As of writing, video on the platform is limited to either 1 minute, or longer if using the “IGTV” feature, and captions must be physically embedded into the video rather than being optionally toggled.

-Instagram allows nonprofit organizations to declare themselves as such.
+Instagram allows A non-governmental organization whose primary purpose is something other than selling goods or services. organizations to declare themselves as such.
 Many sanctuaries have Instagram accounts, and use them for everything from new resident announcements to volunteer opportunities and events.

 Another primary limitation of Instagram is that you are only allowed to have one external link to the internet on your entire profile, in the “bio” page of the app.
 You can circumvent this with web services like linktr.ee, though that will still require careful curation to ensure that audiences can always visit the links you expect them to.